 Step 1: Have a justifiable reason.

-You cannot evict a tenant for just any reason.
-Your purpose must be fully justifiable by the state's landlord tenant law.
-The following are legal reasons to begin an eviction lawsuit that will evict tenants from your rental premises:
+A landlord cannot evict a tenant for just any reason.
+The purpose must be fully justifiable by the state's landlord tenant law.
+The following are legal reasons to begin an eviction lawsuit that will remove renters from a rental premises:

 - If the tenant fails to pay rent.